-Comparative results from GMLB Riders before provision for income tax were favorable by \$654 million.
-Of this amount, a favorable change of \$914 million was recorded in net derivative gains (losses).
+Comparative results from GMLB Riders before provision for income tax were favorable by \$442 million.
+Of this amount, a favorable change of \$859 million was recorded in net derivative gains (losses).

 GMLB Riders Liabilities.
-The change in the carrying value of GMLB Riders liabilities resulted in an unfavorable impact on comparative results of \$33 million, primarily due to unfavorable impacts from changes in equity markets in the current period compared to the prior period.
-This decrease was partially offset by favorable impacts from (i) changes in interest rates, (ii) the change in fair value of the Shield Annuities embedded derivatives and (iii) the change in the nonperformance risk adjustment as a result of changing to use of our own creditworthiness post-Separation.
+The change in the carrying value of GMLB Riders liabilities resulted in a favorable impact on comparative results of \$50 million, primarily due to favorable impacts from changes in interest rates in the current period compared to the prior period and the change in the nonperformance risk adjustment due in part to changing to use our own creditworthiness post-Separation.
+These increases were partially offset by unfavorable impacts from (i) less favorable changes in equity markets in the current period, compared to the prior period, (ii) an unfavorable change in fair value of the Shield Annuities embedded derivatives and (iii) in-force growth of GMIB insurance liabilities.

 GMLB Riders Hedging Program and Reinsurance.
-The change in the fair value of GMLB Riders hedging program and reinsurance had a favorable impact on comparative results of \$1.1 billion, primarily due:
+The change in the fair value of GMLB Riders hedging program and reinsurance had a favorable impact on comparative results of \$1.0 billion, primarily due to:

-- a net favorable change of \$699 million from the inverse impacts of the same interest rate and equity market factors that unfavorably impacted GMLB Riders liabilities; and - a favorable change of \$265 million from the impact of a charge recognized in the prior period in connection with the recapture from MLIC of certain ceded and assumed variable annuity insurance agreements.
+- a net favorable change of \$926 million from the inverse impacts of the same interest rate and equity market factors that impacted GMLB Riders liabilities; and - a favorable change of \$155 million resulting from a net charge recognized in the prior period in connection with the recapture from MLIC of certain ceded and assumed variable annuity insurance agreements; partially offset by - an unfavorable change in ceded reinsurance of \$44 million.